 Your users won’t judge a new digital product or service against its nearest competitor, but against the products they use most.
 This is driving a new expectation for high performance that, when missed, risks high levels of stress and dissatisfaction that can fatally impact a company’s success.
 Users will abandon a site that takes more than three seconds to load, become increasingly dissatisfied every second they have to wait, and not hesitate to publically voice frustration about a bad experience online.

-Performance must be factored into every new digital project if it is to meet the demands of its users, but performance is too often thought of as a solely technical problem that needs to be tackled by developers.
+Websites and apps must follow UX and UI best practices, but performance also has to be factored into every new digital project if it is to meet the demands of its users.
+Performance is too often thought of as a solely technical problem that needs to be tackled by developers.
 Good performance is good design, and designers can directly influence performance by practicing Performant Design.

 What is performant design?